Warning: Fake Martin Lewis Bitcoin scam emails

 If you've been taken in by one of the many false ads out there, you're not the first and you are not alone.
-See what to do if you've been scammed for more information, including how to get help from the dedicated Citizens Advice Scams Action service.
+See what to do if you've been scammed for full help, including how to get assistance from the dedicated Citizens Advice Scams Action service.

 Have your say

 This is an open discussion and the comments do not represent the views of MSE.
 We want everyone to enjoy using our site but spam, bullying and offensive comments will not be tolerated.
 Posts may be deleted and repeat offenders blocked at our discretion.
 Please contact email@example.com if you wish to report any comments.